-Withdrawals:
+Types of Withdrawals:

-A student's official withdrawal date is determined by using one of the following:
+OFFICIAL WITHDRAWAL: When a student begins the official withdrawal process to officially notify the school of his or her intent to withdraw.
+That student's withdrawal date is determined by using one of the following:

-- 1. The date he/she officially withdrew with the Office of the Registrar during the Registrar's withdrawal period. - 2.
-The date the student submitted his petition to withdraw to the Office of the Registrar if the Office of the Registrar's withdrawal period has ended and the student successfully petitioned to withdraw. - 3.
+- 1. The date he/she officially withdrew with the Dean of Students Office - 2.
+The date the student notified any office on campus of his or her intent to withdraw. - 3.
 The date the student was expelled/dismissed from the university.